-(a) (e) Any person-convicted of a qualifying offense qualified offender whose DNA record or profile has been included in the state database and whose DNA sample is stored in the state databank or the state's designated DNA typing, testing, and research laboratory may apply for expungement on the grounds that the qualifying conviction that resulted in the inclusion of the person's DNA record or profile in the state database or the inclusion of the person's DNA sample in the state databank has been reversed and the case dismissed.
+(a) (b) Any person convicted of a qualifying offense whose DNA record or profile has been included in the state database and whose DNA sample is stored in the state databank or the state's designated DNA typing, testing, and research laboratory may apply for expungement on the grounds that the qualifying conviction that resulted in the inclusion of the person's DNA record or profile in the state database or the inclusion of the person's DNA sample in the state databank has been reversed and the case dismissed.
 The person seeking expungement, either individually or through an attorney, may petition the court for expungement of the record.
 A copy of the petition for expungement shall be served on the prosecuting attorney for the judicial district in which the qualifying conviction was obtained not less than 20 days prior to the date of the hearing on the petition.
 A certified copy of the order reversing and dismissing the conviction shall be attached to an order of expungement.

-(b) (f) Upon receipt of an order of expungement, the division shall purge the DNA record and all other identifiable information from the state database and the DNA sample stored in the state databank covered by the order.
+(b) (c) Upon receipt of an order of expungement, the division shall purge the DNA record and all other identifiable information from the state database and the DNA sample stored in the state databank covered by the order.
 If the individual has more than one entry in the state database and databank, then only the entry covered by the expungement order shall be deleted from the state database or databank.

-(g) Any identification, warrant, probable cause to arrest, or arrest based upon a database match is not invalidated due to a failure to expunge or a reasonable delay in expunging records.
+(d) Any identification, warrant, probable cause to arrest or arrest based upon a database match is not invalidated due to a failure to expunge or a reasonable delay in expunging records.

-NOTE: The purpose of this bill is modify the way that DNA that is maintained for law-enforcement purposes in West Virginia.
-The bill provides updates for the policy of maintaining DNA.
-The bill requires DNA testing of all persons convicted of felonies and certain misdemeanors.
-The bill updates definitions.
-The bill adds language to further define and include qualified arrestees in the state DNA database.
-The bill requires testing of qualified arrestees on intake.
-The bill provides for testing methods.
-The bill authorizes emergency and requiring legislative rules.
-The bill specifies expungement for qualified arrestees in certain circumstances.
-Finally, the bill provides for failure to expunge or reasonable delay in expungement will not invalidate an identification, warrant, probable cause to arrest or arrest based upon a database match.
+NOTE: This bill relates to DNA that is maintained for law-enforcement purposes in West Virginia.
+It updates the policy for maintaining DNA and definitions.
+The bill adds language to include qualified arrestees in the state DNA database, and requires testing of qualified arrestees on intake, as well as a DNA sample from individuals convicted of a felony on or after March 9, 1995.
+The bill specifies testing methods, authorizes emergency and legislative rules, specifies expungement for qualified arrestees in certain circumstances, and provides that failure to expunge or a reasonable delay in expungement will not invalidate an identification, warrant, probable cause to arrest or arrest based upon a database match.